samu0299/samu0299/README.md

   <img align="right" alt="GIF" src="https://miro.medium.com/max/700/0*FGD6BUzzZs1VJLuY.gif" width="500" />

-I am an analytical, detail-oriented, results-driven graduate, passionate about Web development, and am skilled with MERN Stack and other development tools.
+I am an detail-oriented, results-driven graduate, passionate about Web development, and am skilled with MERN Stack and other development tools.
 Self-determined and curious about building products.

 - ✍️ You can visit my portfolio at